Fashion brand COS teamed up with California based artist, Phillip K Smith III, to create

 Phillip K Smith Smith III has a history with architecture, having completed a Bachelor at

 Rhode Island School before moving on to study fine art.
-An affinity with the built
+He has maintained an affinity

 By: Jennifer Ring